binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 G> Inject query:
 G> `1' UNION SELECT first_name, password FROM users WHERE first_name LIKE '%`
 G>
-G> Lets determine the hash type with hash-identifier.
-Just run it and throw the hash at it, and it will tell you that it is most likely a simple MD5. which is a one-way hashing function with no Key derivation.
-It's so very quick to crack.
+G> Let's determine the hash type with hash-identifier.
+Just run it and throw the hash at it and it will tell you that it is most likely a simple MD5. which is a one-way hashing function with no Key derivation.
+It is so very quick to crack.
 G>
 G> Then take your pick of the following three commands:
 G> Create `~/hashtocrack.txt` and put the hash(s) you want cracked in it.
 Now usually you would create a profiled wordlist taylored to your target like we did in the Password Profiling section of the People chapter in [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers).
 For this exercise just add the following four words to `~/wordlist-to-throw-at-dvwa`: